Cherreads

 The sounds of the forest, Lila's babbling, and the wind in the trees faded away.
 He sank deep into the absolute silence of his own mind.
 He reached inward, searching for the rhythm of his life.

 Thump-thump.
 Thump-thump.
-A heavy, golden warmth radiated from the center of his chest.
+A golden warmth radiated from the center of his chest.
 It was his heart, beating with life and light.
 He focused on it, visualizing a bright red string pulling away from the golden core, snaking down his right shoulder.

 But then, the silence broke.